kevinyswong/kevinyswong.github.io/index.md

   <br>

   We are now ready to encounter Schopenhauer.
-I want to divide this discussion of his ideas into two sections: his metaphysics (which I will explain briefly, though I'm not so sure on how valid it is) and the psychological consequences (which are very real and poignant; this is the point of this topic).
-First,
-  metaphysics: Schopenhauer writes in THE WORLD AS WILL AND REPRESENTATION, in the Payne translation:
+He has a reputation for pessimism, so I don't want to linger on him for long, but his idea on desire, in my view, stands on firm ground and motivates some of the later ideas in this post.
+I want to divide this discussion of his ideas into two sections: his metaphysics (which I will explain briefly, though I'm not so sure on how valid it is) and the psychological consequences(which are very real and poignant; this is the point of this topic).
+First, metaphysics: Schopenhauer writes in THE WORLD AS WILL AND REPRESENTATION, in the Payne translation:
   <blockquote>
   We have learnt from the great Kant that time, space, and causality are present in our consciousness according to their whole conformity to rule and the